 - “Conjuring Pasts and Ethnographic Presents in Zora Neale Hurston’s Modernity,” co-authored with James Manigault-Bryant.
 Journal of Africana Religions Vol. 4.
 No. 2, (Summer 2016): 225-235.

 - Talking to the Dead: Religion, Music, and Lived Memory among Gullah/Geechee Women (Duke University Press, 2014).

 - Womanist and Black Feminist Responses to Tyler Perry’s Productions, co-edited with Tamura A. Lomax and Carol B. Duncan (Palgrave Macmillan, 2014).

 Select Online, Media, & Op-Ed

 - “It’s Been so Long.”
 2019.
-An audio documentary short by LeRhonda Manigault-Bryant and Kim Nederveen Pieterse.
+Audio documentary short by LeRhonda Manigault-Bryant and Kim Nederveen Pieterse.

 - “NOURISH.”
-A video documentary short by LeRhonda Manigault-Bryant and Charity Van Dyke.
+2019.
+Video documentary short by LeRhonda Manigault-Bryant and Charity Van Dyke.

 - “Do Not Look for Me at the Women’s March on the Women’s March on Washington.”
 Room for Debate, The New York Times, January 9, 2017.

 - “An Open Letter to White Liberal Feminists” November 19, 2016, Black Perspectives, A Blog of the African American Intellectual Historical Society.